Nissan Terra: Markets

+Overseas France (New Caledonia)

+The Terra is currently on sale, as of May 2024, in this sui generis French Overseas Collectivity.
+It is the only place in the entire French Republic where the Terra can be purchased officially.

+China

+The Terra was launched in China in April 2018 produced by Zhengzhou Nissan as the successor of the Paladin in China.
+In 2023, news of the rebadged pre-facelift Nissan Terra for the Chinese market surfaced, while still being produced by Zhengzhou Nissan, the rebadged Terra is renamed to Fengdu Paladin, also known as the Oting Paladin, sold under the Dongfeng Fengdu brand.
+It has a 4K31 engine.

+In April 2023, the Paladin was sold in the Russian market.
+The vehicle is marketed by Sinotech Automobile.

+Philippines

 On 28 May 2018, the Terra was launched in the Philippines.
-It gets a 2.5-liter diesel engine option.
+It gets a 2.5-litre diesel engine option.
 Compared to the Chinese version, it is 15 mm wider, 3 mm longer and seats 7 (compared to 5).
 It is offered in five trim options.

+The facelifted Terra was released on 1 September 2021.

+Indonesia

 The Terra was launched in Indonesia on 2 August 2018 at the 26th Gaikindo Indonesia International Auto Show.
 Imported from Thailand, it came with the similar specs as the Philippine version.
 The import was temporarily suspended between 2020 and 2022 due to low sales.
 2,757 units were sold before the import suspension.

+The facelifted Terra was introduced on 11 August 2022 at the 29th Gaikindo Indonesia International Auto Show, after a nearly three-year hiatus, while sales began on 10 March 2023 after being launched at the 2nd Gaikindo Jakarta Auto Week.

+Thailand

 The Terra was launched in Thailand on 16 August 2018.
-It uses the 2.3 L diesel engine option to comply with Thailand excise tax structure.
-The 2.3 L engine, YS23DDTT produces less CO2 pollution than the 2.5 L YD25DDTi engine, precisely 196 g/km which is lower than the 200 g/km limit regulated by the Thai government to get a 5% tax incentive.
+It uses the 2.3 L diesel engine option to comply with Thailand's excise tax structure.
+The 2.3-liter engine, YS23DDTT produces less CO2 pollution than the 2.5 L YD25DDTi engine, precisely 196 g/km which is lower than the 200 g/km limit regulated by the Thai government to get a 5% tax incentive.

+The facelifted Terra was also launched in Thailand on 19 August 2021.
+With this facelift, it received upgraded safety and tech.

+Brunei

-In the Bruneian market, the Terra was launched in early 2019, and offered in Mid, High and Premium models.
-The Terra comes with only 2.5-litre diesel engine (all trims), 7-speed automatic (High and Premium) or 6-speed manual (Mid), tire-pressure monitoring system (Premium), around-view monitor (Premium), 18-inch rims (High and Premium), 17-inch rims (Mid), hill-descent control (Premium) and 6 airbags for all trims.
+In the Brunei market, the Terra was launched in early 2019, and it is offered in Mid, High, and Premium models.
+The Terra comes with only a 2.5-litre diesel engine (all trims), 7-speed automatic (High and Premium) or 6-speed manual (Mid), tire-pressure monitoring system (Premium), around-view monitor (Premium), 18-inch rims (High and Premium), 17-inch rims (Mid), hill-descent control (Premium) and 6 airbags for all trims.
+It received a facelift on 26 December 2021 with two variants: 2.5 High and 2.5 4WD Premium, both powered by a 2.5-litre turbodiesel engine with a 7-speed automatic.